-13. Have you or any of your immediate family members or any persons who live with you in your house had an interest in or engaged in a transaction with the charter school during the time you have served on the board, and in the six-month period prior to such service?
+11. Have you or any of your immediate family members or any persons who live with you in your house had an interest in or engaged in a transaction with the charter school during the time you have served on the board, and in the six-month period prior to such service?

-14. Are you a member, director, officer or employee of an organization formally partnered with school that is doing business with the charter school and in which such entity, during your tenure as a trustee, you and/or your immediate family member or person living in your house had a financial interest or relationship?
+12. Are you a member, director, officer or employee of an organization formally partnered with a school that is doing business with the charter school and in which such entity, during your tenure as a trustee, you and/or your immediate family member or person living in your house had a financial interest or relationship?

-Signature of Trustee

-Required Form: 2013-14 Appendix E - Disclosure of Financial Interest
+Required Form: 2014-15 Appendix E - Trustee Disclosure of Financial Interest Form https://nysed.fluidsurveys.com/account/surveys/537586/responses/export//s/Regents-Appendix-E-BOT-Form/4836e15e27fd9bb523

-Form

-Created Monday, July 21, 2014 Updated Tuesday, March 10, 2015 Updated Tuesday, March 10, 2015

-https://fluidsurveys.com/surveys/vickie-smith/appendix-e-trustee-disclosure-form/f098c983b2aa55adef609491a892d7e1fd68ec8f/

-Page 1

 Please open the link to this form using Google Chrome as your browser.
 Doing so will allow you to input your signature on page 2 of the form.
 Thank you.

-1. Trustee Name:

-Andrew Mouw
+First Name Last Name Trustee Name Andrew Mouw

-2. Charter School Name:

-Elmwood Village Charter School

-3. Charter Authorizer:

-Board of Regents

-4. Your Home Address:

-4. Your Home Address: Street Address
+2. Your Home Address: Street Address

-4. Your Home Address: City/State
+2. Your Home Address: City/State

-4. Your Home Address: Zip
+2. Your Home Address: Zip

-5. Your Business Address

-5. Your Business Address Street Address
+3. Your Business Address Street Address

-5. Your Business Address City/State
+3. Your Business Address City/State

-5. Your Business Address Zip
+3. Your Business Address Zip

-6. Daytime Phone Number:

-7. E-mail Address:

-8. Select all positions you held on Board:

-(check all that apply)
+6. I am a Trustee of a parent education corporation listed below which governs one or more charter schools.

+7. Select the name of the education corporation that operates a single charter school.